TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Categories/Index.rst

       }
    }

-As all collection classes in the TYPO3 CMS Core implement the Iterator interface, it is also possible to use expected methods like :code:`next()`, :code:`rewind()`, etc. Note that methods such as :code:`add()` will only add items to the collection temporarily.
+As all collection classes in the `TYPO3 CMS Core`:pn: implement the Iterator interface, it is also possible to use expected methods like :code:`next()`, :code:`rewind()`, etc. Note that methods such as :code:`add()` will only add items to the collection temporarily.